rainleander/learn-temporal-python-SDK/README.md

 > rain.cards[4].showing="True"
 > rain.cards
 [King of Hearts, Three of Diamonds, King of Clubs, Five of Hearts, Four of Hearts]
-# Exchange cards which are hiddle by default
 > rain.cards[1] = deck.deal()
 > rain.cards[3] = deck.deal()
 > rain.cards[4] = deck.deal()